RituGotwig/List2Clipboard/README.md

   document.body.prepend(node);
 }
 ```
-## Step 2: Right click on the webpage where you want to paste the contents, select Inspect and go to Console tab
+### Step 2: Right click on the webpage where you want to paste the contents, select Inspect and go to Console tab
-## Step 3: Paste the code --> enter
+### Step 3: Paste the code and hit enter

 A pop-up should show up with instructions to enter your data.

-## Important to note:
-- The tool accesses your clipboard
-- You can paste the copied elements using Ctrl+v or paste, and your elements are pasted in a series
-- You can use it for a single row or column of data at a time, for the next row just go for the new data option in the end
-- The tool aborts once you copy some other element from your web page while using it